openedx/edx-platform/docs/en_us/olx/source/directory-structure.rst

 All files and sub-directories that comprise your OLX course are stored within a single directory.

-OLX provides for flexibility in the directory and file structure you use to build your course.
+OLX provides for some flexibility in the directory and file structure you use to build your course.

 ************************
 Top-level Directory
 ************************

-In most cases, it is easiest to create your courseware structure in a single file, the ``course.xml file``.
+Starting out, it is easiest to create your courseware structure in a single file, the ``course.xml file``.
+This file may contain your entire course, but in most cases, it is convenient to split out large chunks of content into individual files.
+This is typically done either at the level of large components, such as either problems or homework assignments.

-The ``course.xml`` file would contain the definition of all chapters (sections), sequentials (subsections), and verticals (units) in your courseware.
-The courseware structure would then refer to files for components, which are stored in a directory for each type of XBlock.
+Currently, Studio, on export, places each component in its own file.
+MIT ODL and edX have scripts which rechunk the file structure in different ways.

 For example, the edX Platform contains a directory called `manual-testing-complete`_ that contains a course with all component types for testing purposes.

-Course content, other than the courseware, is stored in separate directories and files as shown in the rest of this chapter.

 Following are descriptions of directories needed for a typical course.
 You should set up these directories in preparation for developing your course